An MVL is a solvent liquidation. Creditors are paid in full although only an insolvency practitioner can act in an MVL.

 When a company has come to the end of its useful life an MVL up is often required because:

-If the company is not wound up then the directors will continue to have to comply with their duties as directors, including filing accounts, making returns to Companies House, and all other requirements of the Companies Act.
-Once the company is placed into liquidation the burden on the directors will be lifted and any assets can be returned to the shareholder(s).
+If the company is not wound up then the directors continue to have to comply with their duties as directors, including accounts, Companies House etc.

-There can be significant tax savings for shareholders from closing a company using an MVL if Entrepreneurs Relief applies.
+There can be tax savings for shareholders from closing a company using an MVL, if this Relief applies.

-Your tax advisor should be able to advise you definitively if an MVL would be tax efficient for your specific situation although we can provide an initial opinion in most cases.
-If an MVL is the answer we will work alongside your tax advisor during the process.
-A few criteria need to be met for ER.
+Your personal tax advisor should be able to advise you if an MVL would be tax efficient.
+If so we will work alongside your tax advisor and act in the required liquidation process.

-Under Section 110 of the Insolvency Act 1986 one or more businesses of a company in MVL may be transferred to a new company, or companies, in return for shares in the new companies.
-The new shares are then distributed to the shareholders of the original company.
-This allows incompatible businesses or assets to be separated.
+One or more businesses of a company in MVL may be transferred to a new company, or companies, in return for shares in the new companies.
+New shares are distributed to the original company shareholders.